cdromain/ExData_Plotting1/README.md

     highlight: tango
 ---

-# Project description
+# Project and data description

 This project is part of the [Exploratory Data Analysis](https://class.coursera.org/exdata-034/) 4-weeks online course offered by the [Johns Hopkins Bloomberg School of Public Health](http://www.jhsph.edu/) (Baltimore, USA) on [Coursera](https://www.coursera.org).
-[Getting and Cleaning Data](https://class.coursera.org/getdata-033/) is the fourth course of the 11-months [JH Data Science Specialization](https://www.coursera.org/specialization/jhudatascience/1).
+[Exploratory Data Analysis](https://class.coursera.org/exdata-034/) is the fourth course of the 11-months [JH Data Science Specialization](https://www.coursera.org/specialization/jhudatascience/1).

-This assignment uses data from the [UC Irvine Machine Learning Repository](http://archive.ics.uci.edu/ml/), a popular repository for machine learning datasets.
-In particular, this project is focusing on the "Individual household electric power consumption Data Set" available [here](https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip) [20Mb].
+This assignment uses data from the [UC Irvine Machine Learning Repository](http://archive.ics.uci.edu/ml/) and focuses on the "Individual household electric power consumption Data Set" available [here](https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip) [20Mb].

 This dataset contains 2 075 259 measurements (i.e. rows) of electric power consumption gathered in one household with a one-minute sampling rate over a period of 47 months, between December 2006 and November 2010.
 9 different electrical quantities and some sub-metering values are available, hence the 9 columns in the dataset.
 The following descriptions of the 9 variables in the dataset are taken from the [UCI web site](https://archive.ics.uci.edu/ml/datasets/Individual+household+electric+power+consumption) :